lara-press/docs/actions.md

 Instead of creating a function then calling that function inside of Wordpress's [`add_action`](https://developer.wordpress.org/reference/functions/add_action/) function, simply access it through the service container and use a callback.

 Let's say we've created a service provider specifically for theme functions.
-We'll send an email when on `save_post`.
+We'll send an email on `save_post`.

 ```php
 <?php namespace App\Providers;